michizler/data-science-projects/README.md

 **2. Let the data dictate the method.** The USB project is the clearest example: Holt-Winters and ARIMA both failed because the data exhibited volatility clustering.
 Rather than forcing a method, the iterative diagnostic process revealed _why_ it failed and _what_ was needed — leading to GARCH as a principled solution, not an arbitrary choice.

 **3. Validate rigorously.** No model is presented without diagnostic evidence.
 The concrete regression passed all five classical assumptions (linearity, independence, normality, homoscedasticity, no multicollinearity).
 The GARCH model passed the Ljung-Box test where two predecessors failed.
 The churn classifier was evaluated on precision, recall, F1, and accuracy.
 The VoyageRail pricing model is tracked through MLflow and explained via SHAP for every prediction.
+The AlloyTower AVM was delivered with a documented data quality findings report ranking eleven dataset issues by severity, and a deliberate two-model strategy that exposes how much accuracy comes from `assessed_value` rather than learned valuation insight.
 Trust is earned through evidence.

 **4. Quantify the impact.** Results are translated into the language the business cares about.
 Not just "R² = 81.35%" but "£21,600 saved per project."
 Not just "97% accuracy" but "5–7x cheaper than acquiring a new customer."
 Not just "p = 0.2369" but "this is the only model whose residuals are indistinguishable from white noise."
 Not just "predicted £37.30" but a defensible narrative explaining _why_ that price.